LanaBStar/LIS-545---Final-Project/README.md

 - **LIS 545 Final Report.pdf**
   Final project report for LIS 545.

+## Rights and Reuse

+According to the official DELIAH documentation, this work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+Users should consult the official project documentation for additional rights and attribution information.

+## Suggested Citation

 Please note: The contents of DELIAH_Humour_Democracy.xml were originally retrieved from Zenodo and have been modified to reflect this curated repository context.